asaghatelian/email-service/README.md

 ---

+### Shortcomings
+I feel like the main areas that I failed to complete or properly code would have to be in writing test cases as well as better organization of the backend code.
+I found the whole process very pleasant but I realize that I am not well versed in the best practices of Python programming and Flask program organization.

 ### Next Steps

 `TODO` Write test cases for front and backend.
 I should have started this project with writing test cases before coding, but I wanted to finish it within the timeframe that I had allowed myself